-The Council has determined that it will only use approved counterparties from countries with a minimum sovereign credit rating of AAA from Fitch.
+The Council has determined that it will only use approved counterparties from countries with a minimum sovereign credit rating of AA+ (moved down from AAA 2015/16) from Fitch (or equivalent).
 The list of countries that qualify using this credit criteria as at the date of this report are shown in Appendix B. This list will be added to, or deducted from, by officers should ratings change in accordance with this policy.